datajerk/ctf-write-ups/vulnhub/venus/README.md

 >
 > Difficulty: <s>Medium</s> Easy (read until the end to understand why I think this is easy)
 >
 > Venus is a medium box requiring more knowledge than the previous box, "Mercury", in this series.
 There are two flags on the box: a user and root flag which include an md5 hash.
-This has been tested on VirtualBox so may not work correctly on VMware.
-Any questions/issues or feedback please email me at: SirFlash at protonmail.com

 Tags: _pwn_ _x86-64_ _bof_ _ret2csu_ _rop_ _rcx_

 ## Summary

-AB2 discorded me two files [venus_messaging](venus_messaging) and [libc.so.6](libc.so.6) and asked if I could help with this vulnbox.
+AB2 discorded me two files [venus_messaging](venus_messaging) and [libc.so.6](libc.so.6), and asked if I could help with this vulnbox.
 I took a quick look at the binary in Ghidra and told AB2 it'd take me about an hour.

 > I'd never heard of these Vulnhub vulnboxes before--AB2 send me the link above in the description.
 >